 As the Dean of the Faculty of Arts, it is a great privilege for me to write a message to the web of the Confucius Institute of the University of Colombo, and I would like to welcome those who are associated with the Confucius Institute which is located in our Faculty.
-We at the Faculty are quite happy to support its administrative and academic functions under the University governance system of Sri Lanka.
+I also would like to thank all the academic and administrative staff in both countries who worked very hard to bring this institute into the present level.
+We at the Faculty are quite happy to give our fullest cooperation for its administrative and academic functions under the University governance system of Sri Lanka.

 I wish the Confucius Institute all success!

 It is a great pleasure to provide my service as the Director of Confucius Institute, University of Colombo with Prof. Huang Wei, the Chinese Director of CIUC.
 At the outset, I highly appreciate great support of Senior Professor Chandrika Wijeyaratne, Vice-chancellor, University of Colombo and Senior Professor Premakumara de Silva, Dean, Faculty of Arts, University of Colombo.

 Since December 2016, as a young Institute of UoC, CIUC is contributing to progress knowledge, attitudes and skills of University undergraduate students focusing on the Faculty of Arts.
 External Chinese language courses offered by the CIUC have also been attractive.
 Students’ scholarship pregame, summer/winter camps, cultural exchange activities etc. are improving China – Sri Lanka friendship which goes back to the 3rd Century BCE during the time of Han dynasty.